cpeditor/cpeditor.github.io/content/docs/preferences/actions/_index.md

 This is slightly unsafer but notably faster.

-### Save File On Compilation

-Save your code when compiling it.

-### Save File On Execution

-Save your code when executing it.

 ### Save Testcases on Save

 Save the test cases on the disk when saving the code.